ArmaanSethi/unc-homework/README.md

 # unc-homework
-Backup of homework related code
+Backup of homework related code - If the link doesn't work, it just means the repository is private for now, but the code is there.
 Official descriptions: http://catalog.unc.edu/courses/

-[Comp 401](#) - Foundation of Programming: Java.
-OOP/MVC stuff.
+[Comp 401](#) - Foundation of Programming: object-oriented design, classes, interfaces, packages, inheritance, delegation, observers, MVC (model view controller), exceptions, assertions.
 Math 547 - Linear Algebra.
 Musc 145 - Intro to Jazz: A survey of jazz music from its origins to the present.
 [Math 564](#) - Mathematical Modeling in the Life Sciences: Python.
 Model validation and numerical simulations using ordinary, partial, stochastic, and delay differential equations. https://github.com/ArmaanSethi/Interactive-Genetic-Algorithm